caioaraujo/credit-api/README.md

 This is a Rest API developed by Caio Araújo with Python language, using Django and Django REST Framework.

-The proposal of this API is to calculate credit loan.
+The proposal of this API is to process credit loan with Celery with Redis as broker.

 ## Requirements
 - Python 3.8 (https://www.python.org/downloads/)